Niyousha-Gh/SolidWorks_projects/README.md

 # SolidWorks_projects
-These projects were designed with solidwork 2009.
+These projects were designed with solidworks 2009.
 The projects videos are also available in youtube links.
 <br/>
 <br/>